oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 * X-Correlation-ID: contains the OpenC2 command-id

 The following HTTP request and response headers SHOULD be populated when transferring OpenC2 commands and responses when the Consumer is the HTTP/TLS server:
-* Date: date-time in HTTP-date format as defined by RFC 7231
+* Date: date-time in the preferred IMF-fixdate format as defined by Section 7.1.1.1 of RFC 7231; the conditions for populating the Date: header specified in Section 7.1.1.2 of RFC 7231 SHALL be followed

 Example messages can be found in Annex B, section B.1.